‘B&B’ Recap For Wednesday, August 7: Brooke & Ridge Want Vengeance

 Liam relayed that Dr. Buckingham had switched the babies while Hope had been passed out at the Catalina clinic.
 He also told her that Flo had only pretended to be the baby’s birth mother so that Steffy Forrester (Jacqueline MacInnes Wood) could adopt her.
 Liam shared that Taylor Hayes (Hunter Tylo) paid a hefty sum for the child.
 She and Steffy both thought that the adoption was legit.

-Liam and Hope were grateful to Douglas (Henry Joseph Samiri) who insisted that Phoebe was Beth.
+Liam and Hope were grateful to Douglas (Henry Joseph Samiri), who insisted that Phoebe was Beth.
 They were glad to have their family back together and to have a second chance.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.